maggiomaressoftware/zaferonGrill/_includes/faq.md

 #### Do you have parking available?
 Yes.
 We have ample parking available right next to the restaurant.

+#### Do you have a reservation policy?
+Zaferon Grill is a small restaurant with limited seating.
+The restaurant’s continued viability relies on reservations being honored by our guests, and adequate notice given in case of any changes or cancellation.
+We proactively confirm reservations in advance.
+Before booking your reservation, please review our Cancellation Policy below.

+A credit card is required to hold your reservation.
+The credit card information is held by a third party secured site, and can only be accessed if the reservation is cancelled less than 24 hours prior to the reserved seating or, in case of a no show.
+Upon reservation, please inform us of any food allergies or dietary restrictions you have; as well as a special occasion you wish to celebrate at Zaferon Grill.

+#### What is your cancellation policy?
+The cancellation fee reflects the cost incurred by Zaferon Grill for lost revenue as a result of turning away other guests.
+Accordingly, the following applies:

+1. Zaferon Grill reserves the right to charge a cancellation fee of $30 per person for any no show; and cancellation or reduction in the number of guests, if such notice was not given at least 24 hours prior to your booked seating.

+2. We will notify you when such a fee is charged to your credit card.

 #### Are you currently hiring?
 Maybe, depending on the season.
 Feel free to call or stop by the restaurant to ask.